andreaslyn/mini-yu/README.md

 ## Lazy evaluation

-By default, mini yu evaluates function arguments strictly, but it is possible to mark arguments as lazy.
+By default, mini yu evaluates function arguments eagerly, but it is possible to mark arguments as lazy.
 For example, in the definition of addition of booleans, it is often desired to have the second argument evaluated only when the first